microbemarsh/mlvamaps/README.md

 # mlvamaps

-mlvamaps is a panel-driven toolkit for analyzing microbial MLVA/VNTR typing data from accurate amplicon or long reads containing the target products, assemblies, and assemblies with supporting accurate reads.

-It is designed to be organism-agnostic: the same pipeline can be used for any microbe with a defined MLVA primer panel and enough repeat metadata to interpret the products. mlvamaps does not hard-code one species, typing scheme, or profile database.
+mlvamaps is a panel-driven toolkit for microbial MLVA/VNTR typing.
+It accepts paired- or single-end Illumina reads, accurate amplicon or long reads containing the target products, assemblies, and assemblies with supporting reads.
+The same pipeline can be applied to any microbe with a defined primer panel and enough repeat metadata to interpret its products; no species, typing scheme, or profile database is hard-coded.

-mlvamaps returns conventional repeat-copy-number fingerprints while preserving the sequence evidence behind them:

-- Primer-supported locus detection in compressed or uncompressed FASTQ.
-- Built-in, SIMD-accelerated in-silico PCR in either orientation, with matching behavior designed for MLVA_finder compatibility.
-- Competitive mapping of long reads to locus and repeat-product classes.
-- Per-read substitution and indel evidence within mapped product groups.
-- SPOARS partial-order assembly of dominant mapped locus products.
-- Emu-inspired expectation-maximization estimates of meaningful variant fractions from mapped-read counts.
-- minimap2 mapping to sample-derived POA amplicons and reference-relative SNP evidence.
-- Optional read-depth support for assembly products.
-- Dedicated individual-locus repeat-count tables and report graphics, separate from the generated gel and SNP evidence.
-- Optional per-locus phylogenetic placement against a sequence database using MAFFT, RAxML-NG, and EPA-ng.
-- Probabilistic locus calls, profile matching, and a self-contained HTML report.
+The pipeline returns conventional repeat-copy-number fingerprints while keeping the sequence evidence behind every call.
+Its compute-intensive stages use native implementations: Sassy's Rust bindings provide SIMD-accelerated primer matching, SKESA performs required local assembly of short-read locus evidence, SPOARS builds partial-order consensuses for accurate reads, and minimap2 handles competitive and representative mapping.
+There is no Python short-read assembler fallback.

+Alongside the fingerprint, mlvamaps reports locus-level repeat counts, primer products, read support, substitutions and indels, meaningful secondary-variant fractions, profile matches, and a self-contained HTML report.
+Optional database analysis adds fixed-tree phylogenetic placement with MAFFT, RAxML-NG, and EPA-ng, while assembly inputs can be supplemented with read-depth evidence.
+Generated FASTA and FASTQ artifacts are gzip-compressed by default.

 ## Install